haesleinhuepf/human-eval-bia/README.md

 # Benchmarking Large Language Models for Bio-Image Analysis Code Generation

-This is a fork of the [HumanEval](https://github.com/openai/human-eval) repository where modifications were made to adapt the evaluation harness for the Bio-image Analysis domain.
+This is a fork of the [HumanEval](https://github.com/openai/human-eval) repository where modifications were made to adapt the evaluation for [Benchmarking LLMs in the Bio-image Analysis domain](https://www.biorxiv.org/content/10.1101/2024.04.19.590278v2).
+The original HumanEval repository is an evaluation harness for the HumanEval problem solving dataset described in the paper
-The original HumanEval repository is an evaluation harness for the HumanEval problem solving dataset described in the paper "[Evaluating Large Language Models Trained on Code](https://arxiv.org/abs/2107.03374)".
+"[Evaluating Large Language Models Trained on Code](https://arxiv.org/abs/2107.03374)".

 ## Insights